 CAUTION!
-The machine is equipped with a two-stroke engine and must always been run using a mixture of petrol and twostroke oil.
+The machine is equipped with a two-stroke engine and must always been run using a mixture of gasoline and two-stroke engine oil.
 It is important to accurately measure the amount of oil to be mixed to ensure that the correct mixture is obtained.
 When mixing small amounts of fuel, even small inaccuracies can drastically affect the ratio of the mixture.